mathis-emaille/lite-table/TECHNICAL_DOCS.md

 function initTables()
 ```

-Initializes all elements with the `lite-datatable` class on the page.
+Initializes all elements with the `lite-table` class on the page.

 #### LiteTableManager